wbaopaul/scATAC-pro/complete_update_history.md

 - Version 1.3.0 released
     * *qc_per_barcode*: add tss enrichment score per cell into the QC metrics
     * fragments file indexed by tabix (named fragments.tsv.gz)
+    * *footprint* module: suppoort comparison of any two sets of cell clusters)
     * *motif_analysis* and *runDA*: accept seurat object in .rds format as input
     * *integrate*: rename cell name for each sample to avoid shared barcodes among samples; enable a distance parameter to merge peaks
     * *integrate_mtx*: added, as an alias of previous *integrate_seu* module